-Table 7-1: Potential Watering Actions in 2024-25 at Hattah Lakes
+Table 7-1: Potential Watering Actions in 2025-26 at Hattah Lakes

-Wetlands Potential environmental watering action Climatic scenario/s Expected watering effects Rationale Environmental objectives VEWH objectives Hattah Lakes Drawdown Drought Provide conditions for lakebed herbland to establish during drawdown.
-Provide shallow-water habitat to provide refuge and feeding habitat for wetland-dependant species including frogs and water birds.
-Following recent significant inundation and flooding, the lakes will continue to draw down, with a number of the shallower lakes likely drying throughout the year.
+Wetlands Potential environmental watering action Climatic scenario/s Expected watering effects Rationale Environmental objectives VEWH objectives All Hattah Lakes Drawdown Drought Dry Average Provide shallow-water habitat to provide refuge and feeding habitat for wetland-dependant species including frogs and water birds.
+Provide conditions for lakebed herbland to establish during drawdown.
+Stimulate the release of carbon and nutrients to increase productivity of the floodplain food webs.
+Increase wetland productivity.
+Drawdown of all persistent temporary wetlands as well as Following recent significant inundation and flooding, the lakes will continue to draw down, with a number of the shallower lakes likely drying throughout the year.
 The ability of many of the larger lakes (e.g. Bitterang, Mournpall, Hattah) to retain water over a number of years means that critical habitat will be maintained at the landscape scale.
 Additionally, after multiple years of inundation of the wetlands and floodplain, the ecosystem will not be substantially impacted from ongoing drawdown and drying.
 Drawdown will see a progression of water dependant vegetation species establish on the exposed mud and as the exposed soil dries.
 This will allow for seeds to set and replenish the soil seedbank ready for future inundation and drawdown events.
-Shallower water levels across a number of lakes will see the composition of waterbird shift, providing more favourable conditions for wading and shorebird species.
-HL1, HL2, HL3, HL6 Hattah Semi- Permanent Lakes (Lockie, Little Hattah, Hattah, Bulla, Yerang and Mournpall).
-Top up southern lakes to 42.5 m AHD during spring through delivery of up to 10,000 ML.
-Dry Average Maintain water in semi-permanent wetlands (Lakes Lockie, Hattah, Little Hattah, Bulla, Yerang and Mournpall).
-Provide soil moisture to improve condition of riparian vegetation, specifically River Red Gum.
-Provide shallow-water habitat to provide refuge and feeding habitat for wetland-dependant species including frogs and water birds.
-This delivery, after allowing over a year of drawdown, will build on positive environmental gains achieved following delivery and flood in the previous years, particularly for the southern lakes.
-Filling the southern lakes will result in a mosaic of habitats across the Hattah system as the northern lakes continue to drawdown and dry.
-This will support a much more diverse range of flora and fauna species across the icon site.
-It also supports and aligns with our long-term goals of wide scale condition improvement across the site for vegetation actioned through larger deliveries that would be less feasible without smaller scale deliveries.
-A spring delivery will help improve the productivity of wetlands through the inundation of dried sediments and the activation of carbon and nutrients into the water column to support food webs of fish, frogs and waterbirds that have been in high numbers post- HL1, HL2, HL4, HL3, HL6, HL8, HL9 ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

-Stimulate the release of carbon and nutrients to increase productivity of the floodplain foodwebs.
-Increase wetland productivity.
-Provide a diversity of habitat across the Hattah lakes system through provision of a variety of water levels across the lakes. flooding.
-The shallower lakes that will have dried by spring will have time to establish presence of flora and fauna prior to spring.
-Seasonal spring cues rely on plants and animals being present in the system to be able to respond to the new spring flush entering the system.
-Small-bodied fish populations will be supported through spring watering in the southern lakes though provision of increased and improved access to habitat.
-This will support continuation of successful annual breeding and development of a strong fish community following two years of flooding.
+Shallower water levels across a number of lakes will see the composition of waterbird shift, providing more favourable conditions for wading and shorebird species HL1, HL2, HL3, HL6 ¥ ⊮ B1 the episodic Lake Kramen and the lakes in the northern section of the Hattah Lakes (Lakes Bitterang, Cantala and Woterap).
 All Hattah Lakes (except Lake Kramen) Open all structures to allow natural flow to enter lakes.
-Wet As above plus: • Provide natural connection between Hattah Lakes wetlands and floodplain to allow the exchange of nutrients, carbon, fish and propagules between the floodplain and the Murray River system.
-In addition to the above rational, natural connection is the pinnacle of wetland management.
+Wet As above plus: Provide natural connection between Hattah Lakes wetlands and floodplain to allow the exchange of nutrients, carbon, fish and propagules between the floodplain and the Murray River system.
+Stimulate the growth and improve the condition of river red gums that fringe wetlands Stimulate new growth of aquatic vegetation Inundate dry areas of wetlands to release carbon and nutrients to increase food web productivity In addition to the above rational, natural connection is the pinnacle of wetland management.
 Where possible, disruption of natural flow should be avoided.
 Under natural conditions, cues for native flora and fauna are much stronger and greater environmental benefits can be achieved on a much broader scale.
-Where natural connection does not achieve the maximum desired hydrological and environmental outcome (as per an Average scenario), Hattah regulators are to be shut and additional water delivered through the Messengers pumps.
+Where natural connection does not achieve the maximum desired hydrological and environmental outcome (as per an Average scenario), Hattah regulators are to be shut, and additional water delivered through the Messengers pumps.
 Delivery should target 42.5 m AHD in the southern lakes as planned under the Average scenario.
-C C C All remaining lakes in the Hattah Lakes system (excluding lakes Lockie, Little Hattah, Hattah, Bulla, Yerang and Mournpall Drawdown Dry Average Wet (for Lake Kramen only) Drawdown of all persistent temporary wetlands as well as the episodic Lake Kramen and the lakes in the northern section of the Hattah Lakes (Lakes Bitterang, Cantala and Woterap).
-Following recent significant inundation and flooding, the lakes will continue to draw down, with a number of the shallower lakes likely drying throughout the year.
-The ability of many of the larger lakes (e.g. Bitterang, Mournpall, Hattah) to retain water over a number of years means that critical habitat will be maintained at the landscape scale.
-Additionally, after multiple years of inundation of the wetlands and floodplain, the ecosystem will not be substantially impacted from ongoing drawdown and drying.
-HL1, HL2, HL3, HL6
+CN CN different elevations across the Hattah Lakes to increase habitat diversity --